Last Updated on June 4, 2020 by Nancy Carteron, MD, FACR

 I’m just starting to tell a few friends, so, I guess we will see.
 I don’t think it will affect the close friends I have.

 8. Are you currently under treatment for your STD?
 If so, please share whether you have explored prescription medication, over-the-counter medication, or holistic and natural approaches.

 I tried many, but not all of the herbal remedies online.
 Nothing had any effect.
 I chose to take them off myself, and I am unsure if that caused them to spread.

-It gets better, then just as quickly, I’ll have another breakout.
+It gets better, then just as quickly, I’ll have another outbreak.